 The Sub-Fund may invest in UCITS and/or alternative investment funds (including exchange traded funds) which satisfy the requirements of the Central Bank for UCITS Acceptable Investment in other Investment Funds.
 Where the Sub-Fund invests in alternative investment funds such investment may not, in aggregate, exceed 30% of its net assets.
 The Sub-Fund may invest up to 100% of its net assets in such schemes which have materially similar objectives and policies to those of the Sub-Fund.
-In certain situations, for example, in the event that there is a temporary lack of suitable funds available with materially similar objectives, the Sub-Fund may invest up to 30% of its net assets in such schemes which may have materially different objectives and policies to those of the Sub-Fund but where the Manager considers such investment to be consistent with the overall objectives and risk profile of the Sub-Fund.
-The Manager shall ensure that, where the Sub-Fund invests in such schemes with a materially different objective and policies, investment in collective investment schemes on the basis of quantitative and qualitative analysis, as applied to the selection of and allocation to third party asset managers, as described above.
+In certain situations, for example, in the event that there is a temporary lack of suitable funds available with materially similar objectives/policies, the Sub-Fund may invest up to 30% of its net assets in such schemes which may have materially different objectives and policies to those of the Sub-Fund but where the Manager considers such investment to be consistent with the overall objectives and risk profile of the Sub-Fund.
+The Manager shall ensure that, where the Sub-Fund invests in such schemes with a materially different objective and policies, investors will be provided with an equivalent level of investor protection.
+The Manager will select and monitor the Sub-Fund's investment in collective investment schemes on the basis of quantitative and qualitative analysis, as applied to the selection of and allocation to third party asset managers, as described above.